 Are Investors Undervaluing Cosan (CZZ) Right Now?

-Cosan (CZZ) is a stock many investors are watching right now.
-CZZ is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with a P/E ratio of 13.13, which compares to its industry's average of 16.53.
-Over the past year, CZZ's Forward P/E has been as high as 19.16 and as low as 9.64, with a median of 13.90.
+One stock to keep an eye on is Cosan (CZZ).
+CZZ is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock is trading with a P/E ratio of 13.13, which compares to its industry's average of 17.07.
+Over the past 52 weeks, CZZ's Forward P/E has been as high as 19.16 and as low as 9.64, with a median of 13.90.

-Investors should also note that CZZ holds a PEG ratio of 0.80.
-This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
-CZZ's industry has an average PEG of 1.01 right now.
-Within the past year, CZZ's PEG has been as high as 0.81 and as low as 0.76, with a median of 0.79.
+CZZ is also sporting a PEG ratio of 0.80.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+CZZ's industry has an average PEG of 1.05 right now.
+Over the past 52 weeks, CZZ's PEG has been as high as 0.81 and as low as 0.76, with a median of 0.79.

 We should also highlight that CZZ has a P/B ratio of 0.98.
-The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 1.33.
-CZZ's P/B has been as high as 0.98 and as low as 0.43, with a median of 0.68, over the past year.
+Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 1.35.
+Over the past 12 months, CZZ's P/B has been as high as 0.98 and as low as 0.43, with a median of 0.68.

+Value investors also use the P/S ratio.
+The P/S ratio is is calculated as price divided by sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+CZZ has a P/S ratio of 0.83.
+This compares to its industry's average P/S of 0.84.

 These are just a handful of the figures considered in Cosan's great Value grade.
 Still, they help show that the stock is likely being undervalued at the moment.
 Add this to the strength of its earnings outlook, and we can clearly see that CZZ is an impressive value stock right now.